monsoonmaelstrom/book2/book2.md

 Henry nods, agreeing with Gavin, but Lisette says, “None of it makes any sense!”

-Of everyone, she’s the most frustrated.
+Out of everyone, she’s the most frustrated.
 She was the one who asked if I could teach her and she still hasn’t figured out how to untie the knot.
 Gavin and Henry both have.
 I’m not sure if Giorgi’s even bothered trying.

 “Fine,” I sigh.
 “Lisette.
 Come sit,” I tell her as I take a seat cross legged on the ground.
 “Liam, can you watch too?”